oneapi-src/oneAPI-samples/DirectProgramming/DPC++/N-BodyMethods/Nbody/README.md

 - Build the program using MSBuild
      - Open "x64 Native Tools Command Prompt for VS2017" or "x64 Native Tools Command Prompt for VS2019"
-     - Run - MSBuild Hello_World_GPU.sln /t:Rebuild /p:Configuration="Release"
+     - Run the following command: `MSBuild Hello_World_GPU.sln /t:Rebuild /p:Configuration="Release"`

 ### Application Parameters
 You can modify the NBody simulation parameters from within GSimulation.cpp.
 The configurable parameters include: